Suffragette bombing and arson campaign: Response to Emmeline Pankhurst's imprisonment

-On 4 April, the day after Emmeline Pankhurst was sentenced to 3 years in prison for her role in the bombing of Lloyd George's house, a suffragette bomb was discovered in the street outside the Bank of England.
-It was defused before it could detonate in what was then one of the busiest public streets in the capital, which likely prevented many casualties.
+On 4 April, the day after Emmeline Pankhurst was sentenced to three years in prison for her role in the bombing of Lloyd George's house, a suffragette bomb was discovered in the street outside the Bank of England.
+It was defused in what was one of the busiest public streets in the capital and could have inflicted many casualties.
 The remains of the device are now on display at the City of London Police Museum in London.

 A few days later, grass was cut to display 'Release Mrs. Pankhurst' and the Palm-house greenhouse vandalised with ink in Aberdeen's Duthie Park.

-Railways were also the subject of bombing attacks at this time.
+Railways were also the subject of bombing attacks.
 On 3 April, a bomb exploded next to a passing train in Manchester, nearly killing the driver when flying debris grazed him and narrowly missed his head.
 Six days later, two bombs were left on the Waterloo to Kingston line, with one being placed on the eastbound train and the other on the westbound train.
-One of the bombs was discovered before it exploded at Battersea when the railway porter spotted smoke in a previously crowded third-class carriage.
-Later in the day, as the Waterloo train pulled into Kingston, the third-class carriage exploded and caught fire.
-The rest of the carriages were full of passengers at the time, but they managed to escape without serious injury.
-The bombs had been packed with lumps of jagged metal, bullets and scraps of lead.
+One was discovered at Battersea when the railway porter spotted smoke in a previously crowded third-class carriage.
+Later that day, as the Waterloo train pulled into Kingston, the third-class carriage exploded and caught fire.
+The rest of the carriages were full of passengers who nonetheless escaped without serious injury.
+The bombs had been packed with lumps of jagged metal, bullets and lead scraps.

 The London Underground was also targeted: on 2 May a highly unstable nitroglycerine bomb was discovered on the platform at Piccadilly Circus tube station.
 Although it had the potential to harm many members of the public on the platform, the bomb was dealt with.
 On 11 April, the cricket pavilion at the Nevill Ground in Royal Tunbridge Wells was destroyed in a suffragette arson attack.
-At many of the attacks, copies of The Suffragette newspaper were intentionally left at the scene, or postcards scrawled with messages such as "Votes For Women", as a way of claiming responsibility for the attacks.
+At many of the attacks, copies of The Suffragette newspaper were intentionally left at the scene, or postcards scrawled with messages such as "Votes For Women", to claim responsibility for the attacks.

 The high explosive nitroglycerine was used for a number of suffragette bombs, and was likely produced by themselves in their own labs by sympathisers.
 The explosive is distinctly unstable, and nitroglycerine bombs could be detonated by as little as a sharp blow, making the bombs highly dangerous.